 Note: this post contains affiliate links and I earn a commission (at no additional cost to you) if you use them to make a purchase.

 IS SAGE LEAF GOOD FOR MENOPAUSE?

 Research done with menopausal women shows that sage is effective at reducing hot flashes.
 In fact, the more intense the hot flashes are, the more benefit sage seems to provide.
 In addition, sage contains vitamin K, which can help support bone health during menopause.
-Furthermore, vitamin helps with blood clotting which can be helpful for heavy bleeding during perimenopause.
+Furthermore, vitamin K is essential for blood clotting (which can be helpful for heavy bleeding during perimenopause).